aelitneg/tetris-ts/README.md

 const Tetris = require("tetris-ts");
 ```

-The library takes 2 parameters in the constructor
+The library takes 3 parameters in the constructor

 -   DOM Element to attach to
 -   Callback function invoked when a game finishes
+-   Options object _(optional)_ for customizations

 _Important: The width of the DOM element determines the size of the game._